 • Flashing or moving GIFs.
 Waving animated flags, moving cartoon characters, or flashing banners instantly indicate to a guest that your website style is years behind.

 • REALLY small photos to keep load speed minimal.
-Yes, photos that are too large will
+Yes, photos that are too large will slow down your website, but we’re no longer using dialup to load photos, so give visitors photos that make them want to book with you.

-• “Click here to view our website on mobile” – your website should be responsive, meaning that it recognizes the device that a visitor is using and automatically adjusts to their screen size
+• “Click here to view our website on mobile” – your website should be mobile responsive, meaning that it recognizes the device that a visitor is using and automatically adjusts to their screen size

 • Stockphotos.
 We don’t need to see a generic “model” family sitting in a pool, a stock couple smiling around a campfire, or a sunset from a stock library.
 We want to see YOUR pool.
 We want to see what YOUR campground is like.
 Your guests want to know what makes YOUR campground unique, not a series of photos you’ve licensed from somewhere else.